echkode/PhantomBrigadeMod_Fixes/README.md

 ## DataContainerPartPreset.SortGenSteps

 Remove nulls from GenSteps list after sorting.
 This also changes the sorting comparison function (`CompareGenStepsForSorting`) so that nulls sort to the end of the list.
 This way removing the nulls is a quick operation because it's just removing elements from the end of the list.
 That avoids the copying that's done when removing an element from the front.

-## DataManagerSave.SaveAIData

-Empty names were being serialized out for overworld entities which could cause trouble when the saved game was loaded again.
-Best to skip these nameless overworld entities.